Appearance

 It's important that the server is still able to reproduce the old game logic identically for all client versions connecting to the server.

-All MetaSerializable members (e.g. PlayerModel
+members (like PlayerModel

 and [RemovedInVersion(...)]